KevinThielen/breakbuildgames/content/devlog/renderer/the_context/handwritten_bindings.md

 It's pretty much (like) taking a loaded dynamic library(.dll) and then getting the addresses of the functions by looking them up via their name.

-Finally, we need to "map" the pointers with to the concrete function types.
+Finally, we need to "map" the pointers with the concrete function types.
 What good is a pointer if we can't pass arguments to it?

 To do this, we just define the gl functions one last time, "cast" the pointers